 - Preheat the oven or toaster oven to 350F/180C.

-- In a medium-sized bowl mix together the whole wheat flour, white whole wheat flour, Za’atar, baking powder, and salt.
+- In a medium-sized bowl mix together the whole wheat flour, white whole wheat flour, Za’atar (if using), baking powder, and salt.

 - In a larger bowl mix together the beaten eggs, buttermilk, and oil.

 - Mix the dry ingredients into the wet ingredients, just stirring enough that the ingredients are barely moistened.
 (Don’t over-mix.)

 - Then gently fold in the olives, green onions, and Feta.